Summer usually means one thing, especially if you're in Australia or New Zealand - It's beach time!

 We're all for everyone living their best lives on a beach during summer, but it's also important that beachgoers know all about beach safety and the hazards that could potentially show up.
 So to ensure that your time on the beach will be a safe one, we're going to go through things like rip currents, safe areas to swim, and marine life to keep an eye out for when you're out having fun.

-Rip currents are one of the most common hazards on Australian beaches - and one of the main causes of drowning.
+Rip currents are one of the most common hazards on surf beaches - and one of the main causes of drowning.
 Rips are difficult to spot, which is why it's important to always swim between the red and yellow flags on patrolled beaches.
 Getting caught in a rip current is terrifying, but if you are caught in a rip, here are the important things to keep in mind:

 Do not panic and remain calm.